Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Joint asymptotic normality

-Condition~\ref{cond core 0} ensures that the stratum-specific propensity scores ($\emq$) converge uniformly to constants between zero and one.
-Condition~\ref{cond second moment} assumes that the stratum-specific second moments of the potential outcomes and covariates are all uniformly bounded.
-Condition~\ref{cond max} involves the restriction on the order of the maximum squared distance of the potential outcomes and covariates from their stratum-specific means, which is a typical condition for deriving the finite population CLT; see for example, \citep{Hajek::1961, sen1995hajek, Li2016, Liu2019}.
+Condition~\ref{cond core 0} ensures that the block-specific propensity scores ($\emq$) converge uniformly to constants between zero and one.
+Condition~\ref{cond second moment} (a) assumes that the block-specific second moments of the potential outcomes are uniformly bounded.
+Condition~\ref{cond second moment} (b) involves the restriction on the order of the maximum squared distance of the potential outcomes from their block-specific means, which is a typical condition for deriving the finite population CLT; see for example, \citet{Hajek::1961, sen1995hajek, Li2016}, and \citet{Liu2019}.
+Note that the sample size $n\rightarrow \infty$ implies that the number of blocks $M \rightarrow \infty$ and/or the block size $\nm \rightarrow \infty$ for some $m$.
+Moreover, these conditions allow for the units to change block membership as $n$ grows.